 By CVO Staff

-The Pacific Northwest, which consists of Oregon and Washington, is a delightful place to live, especially for college students.
-Characterized by its misty pine forests, eclectic cities like Portland and Seattle, and rocky wildlife-rich coast, the Pacific Northwest is one of the most alluring regions in the United States.
+The Pacific Northwest is a great place for college students.
+It is made up of Oregon and Washington and is known for its misty pine forests.
+With eclectic cities like Portland and Seattle and rocky, wildlife-rich coast, it is one of the most alluring regions in the United States.
 But it’s also one of America’s most expensive regions.
 For those looking to spend four years kayaking in the Pacific, skiing on Mt.
-Baker, or just enjoying all that this lively place has to offer, we’ve researched and put together a list of the 30 most affordable colleges in the Pacific Northwest.
+Baker, or enjoying all that this lively place has to offer, we’ve researched and put together a list of the 30 most affordable colleges in the Pacific Northwest.

 Our editors started by putting together a list of all of the four-year colleges in Oregon and Washington.
 We included all non-profit public and private institutions.
 Finally, we consulted College Data for up-to-date, 2019-2020 tuition costs for each college and university on our list.
 The top 30 most affordable schools in the Pacific Northwest are profiled below.

 1. Central Washington University

 Central Washington University is home to approximately 11,500 students.
 A majority of these students are undergraduates.
 CWU offers many degrees in the liberal arts, business, education, and the sciences.
 The university is one of the emerging Hispanic-Serving Institutions.